LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or cognitive load that is responsible for pupillary dilations seen in the sentence comprehension tasks of Zekveld and colleagues[@ZekveldEtAl2010;
+detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or cognitive load that is responsible for pupillary dilations seen in the sentence comprehension tasks of Zekveld and colleagues (showing greater dilation to sentences with lower signal-to-noise ratios [SNRs])[@ZekveldEtAl2010;
-@ZekveldEtAl2011] (showing greater dilation to sentences with lower SNRs) or Winn and colleagues (showing greater dilation to sentences with more severe spectral degradation).[@WinnEtAl2015]  In this light, one might say of those findings that the signal degradation itself is not the proximal cause of the pupil dilation; rather, it is the additional cogitation or effort needed to construct a coherent linguistic meaning from degraded speech that leads to the pupillary response.
+@ZekveldEtAl2011] or Winn and colleagues (showing greater dilation to sentences with more severe spectral degradation).[@WinnEtAl2015]  Taking those findings together with the results of the present study, one might say that signal degradation itself was not the proximal cause of pupil dilation in those sentence comprehension experiments; rather, it was the additional cogitation or effort needed to construct a coherent linguistic meaning from degraded speech that led to the pupillary responses they observed.

-Notably, Winn and colleagues showed (in their Figure 5) a sustained pupillary response in cases where listeners failed to answer correctly, suggesting that continued deliberation about how to respond may be reflected by pupil size.
+Notably, Winn and colleagues showed a sustained pupillary response in cases where listeners failed to answer correctly, suggesting that continued deliberation about how to respond may be reflected by pupil size.
 Similarly, Kuchinsky and colleagues[@KuchinskyEtAl2013] showed greater pupillary response in word-identification tasks involving lower SNRs when lexical competitors were present among response choices; their results show a sustained elevation in the time course of the pupillary response in the harder conditions (as well as a parallel increase in reaction time).
-Such findings suggest that the pupillary response reflects effort exerted by the listener;
+Both sets of findings suggest that the pupillary response reflects effort exerted by the listener, as do the sustained large dilations seen in Koelewijn and colleagues’ divided attention trials (where listeners heard two talkers presented dichotically, and had to report both sentences).[@KoelewijnEtAl2015]

-taken together with the results of the present study they suggest that for an experimental manipulation to elicit a larger pupillary response than other tasks, it is not enough that the task simply be made harder.
-Rather, there is an important distinction between _a task being harder_ and _a listener trying harder_; if the listener has no recourse by which to overcome the added difficulty, no difference in the pupillary response is to be expected.
+The present study, on the other hand, shows that for an experimental manipulation to elicit a larger pupillary response than other tasks, it is not enough that the task simply be made harder.
+Rather, there is an important distinction between _a task being harder_ and _a listener trying harder_; or what, in the terms of a recent consensus paper from a workshop on hearing impairment and cognitive energy, might be described as the difference between “demands” and “motivation.”[@PichoraFullerEtAl2016]  In this light, we can understand why our stimulus manipulations yielded no change in pupillary
+response: our task required rapid-response target identification, in which listeners had no opportunity to ponder a distorted or partial percept, nor could they later reconstruct whether a target had been present based on surrounding context.
+Thus, the listener has no recourse by which to overcome the increased task demands, and consequently there should be no difference in effort, and no difference in the pupillary response.
+In contrast, our behavioral “maintain/switch” manipulation did provide an opportunity for the listener to exert effort (in the form of a well-timed mid-trial attention switch) to achieve task success, and the difference in pupillary responses between maintain- and switch-attention trials reflects this difference.

 # Acknowledgments